 The highlight of our wedding day, was while getting ready I was assisted by my mother and sister.
 During this time I realised much love, excitement and pure joy awaits, because they were there every step of the way to help me look like a true princess.
 My brother regularly popped by to ensure that I was okay and this to made me realise how much support I had on this day.

 My father arrived to collect his little girl to walk her down the aisle.
 This was a walk that I will forever remember, because it was filled with so much emotion, that made me realise that no matter what I will always be daddy's little girl.
-When I looked up, there he was my prince, waiting for his princess...jeepers but he looked so handsome :)
+When I looked straight ahead, there he was my soon-to-be husband, waiting for his soon-to-be wife...jeepers but he looked so handsome :)

 Then our first dance to our song, took me back to the night when he proposed.
 At this very moment, I realised that we are starting a new and exciting chapter together (butterfly moment).
 This dance was followed by my dance with my dad, which was so much fun, as I literally danced my shoes off to a really fun mash-up of tunes from 1965 - 2020.
 This reminded me of how I used to sing and dance with my dad as a little girl to the old tunes he loves (good memories that I will forever treasure).

-Lastly, the bouquet and garter fun.....hilariously, my bouquet was caught by my sister and the garter by my brother....hahaha this truly was not at all a planned affair :)
+Lastly, the bouquet and garter fun.....hilariously, my bouquet was caught by my sister and the garter by my brother....hahaha this truly was not planned :)

 Our wedding day was a day that we will remember for years to come, because we were surrounded by close friends and family that set time aside to come and witness our lifelong unity.